temporalio/documentation/docs-src/tctl-v1/workflow/reset-batch.md

 ### `--only_non_deterministic`

-Indicate that a [Workflow Execution](/concepts/what-is-a-workflow-execution) should be reset only if its last event is `WorkflowTaskFailed` with a nondeterministic error.
+Indicate that a [Workflow Execution](/concepts/what-is-a-workflow-execution) should be reset only if its last event is `WorkflowTaskFailed` with a non-deterministic error.

 **Example**